-Receiving areas are lots within the A-2, RA-1, PRC and SDP zones.
-The maximum density of the proposed development cannot exceed the maximum density of the site’s general plan designation or double the baseline density of the underlying zoning designation, whichever is lower.
+Receiving areas are lots within the A-2, RA-1, PRC, PRD, PD, SDP, and R-2-B zones.
+The maximum density of the proposed development cannot exceed the maximum density of the site’s general plan designation or double the baseline density of the underlying zoning designation.
 In deciding whether or not to approve a receiving site development, the city council must consider the compatibility of the proposed development with surrounding development as well as consistency with the general plan and compliance with the development code.
-The city council can also determine lot sizes and other development standards as well as density.